 That means the two editors have lost their jobs – and with them, their residence permits.
 They knew this would be part of the fallout.

 Both men fled Sudan and then South Sudan years ago in service of their work for Radio Tamazuj: journalists were being persecuted.
-In South Sudan, the authorities had arrested Al-Tahir and
+In South Sudan, the authorities had arrested Al-Tahir and threatened to kill him.

-Since 2014, the station’s staff have worked in exile in a Now that Haroun and Al-Tahir have resigned, the two men have lost the legal right to live there – but neither can safely return to their native land.
+Since 2014, the station’s staff have worked in exile in a neighboring country.
+Now that Haroun and Al-Tahir have resigned, the two men have lost the legal right to live there – but neither can safely return to their native land.

 “Dear Maite, I would like to inform you that me and Assad quit from this prison yesterday